bharathsudharsan/Edge2Train/README.md

 We provide *Edge2Train* (E2T) algorithm for all Arduino IDE-supported MCUs.
 E2T can be used for SVMs (for binary classification tasks) training and inference directly on MCU boards.

-## Datasets, MCU boards chosen for SVMs training and inference on MCUs
+## Datasets, MCU boards for SVMs Training and Inference on MCUs

 ### Datasets